Table of Contents

 - Writing advisors do not tell you what kind of grade you can expect on your paper.
 That decision is for course instructors and teaching assistants to make.

 Writing advisors do not edit papers in order to maintain academic integrity.
 Students are responsible for their own work.
-The goal of the Writing Support Centre is to help members of the Western community improve as writers, not to improve specific pieces of writing.
+The goal of the Writing Support Centre is to help members of the Western community improve as writers.

 - You can bring materials from any stage of the writing process.
 These may include the instructions for the assignment, a rough draft, an outline, prewriting notes, or completed work.
 Note that you do not have to have any work complete to use our services; we can help brainstorm ideas to get you started.
 In fact, we encourage this, as the importance of prewriting is often underestimated.

 - You are also welcome to bring one or more graded papers, so that we can provide you feedback on your past performance and your instructor's comments.